DavidDTessier/isc2-certifications/Certified Information Systems Security Professional/Domain 4 - Communication and Network Security.md

 * Security Concerns
   * Features of ICMP where exploited in various formats of bandwith-based denial of service attacks (DoS)
     * [**ping of death**](https://en.wikipedia.org/wiki/Ping_of_death)
+      * type of DoS attack
+      * attack where a malicious ICMP packet larger than the maximum allowed size (65,535 bytes) is sent to a target system, causing it to crash, freeze, or become unstable due to a buffer overflow when it tries to reassemble the fragmented packet
     * [**Smurf attacks**](https://en.wikipedia.org/wiki/Smurf_attack)
+      * anoth DoS attack
+      * attacker floods a target with "ping" requests by spoofing the source IP address to appear as the victim's address.
+      * spoofed requests are broadcast to a network, causing all devices on that network to send a reply to the victim's IP address, overwhelming it with a massive flood of traffic and making the network or server inaccessible.
     * [**ping floods**](https://en.wikipedia.org/wiki/Ping_flood)
+      * DoS attack
+      * overwhelms a target with "echo request" packets, overwhelming its resources and preventing it from responding to legitimate traffic.
+      * Attackers often use the `-flood` option available in some ping utilities to send these packets as rapidly as possible without waiting for replies.
 * Security Controls
   * limiting use and bandwidth/throughput rates of ICMP